-a.
-Change in breathing rate (less than 10 breaths/minute) and pattern without improvement. b.
-Changes in color without improvement. c.
-Inability to arouse the student after seizure has ended. d.
-Seizure is different from other episodes. e.
-Student appears injured, has diabetes, is pregnant, or had seizure in water. f.
-Seizure continues 10-15 minutes after administration of nasal a.
-Brief dusky color should subside as breathing improves. b.
-Student may be drowsy, but should be arousable. c.
-If awake and alert, may call parent/guardian first. d.
-These can result in delayed or unrecognized complications. e.
-If nasal benzodiazepine is given by non-medical personnel, 911 is called after administration if school nurse is not available on site. benzodiazepine, or as ordered by physician.
-Notify administrator, school nurse, and parent/guardian.
-12. Stay with the student while waiting for the paramedics.
-Observe for additional symptoms and provide CPR if needed.
-13. Medication Administration on the Bus: a.
-Bus driver should safely pull over and stop the bus. b.
-Place student on his/her side across the seat facing away from the seat back (or in aisle if necessary) c.
-Administer nasal benzodiazepine as specified by the licensed healthcare provider.
-If nasal benzodiazepine is administered in the school bus, 911 is called.
-Transportation to an emergency room will be determined by emergency medical personnel.
-If student is transported by paramedics, provide the following information: Name of medication, dose, route and d.
-Keep student on the side facing you and continue to monitor seizure activity. e.
-When seizure abates and child regains consciousness, stay with the child and provide reassurance. time of medication administration.
-Give used spray device(s) to paramedic.
-School staff designee will accompany student to the Emergency Department until parent/guardian arrives.
-14. Used spray device(s) must be placed in a bag and given to the paramedic.
-15. Document medication electronically including date, time, reason and student's response.
-If 911 is called, school must document in ISTAR.
+- a.
+Change in breathing rate (less than 10 breaths/minute) and pattern without improvement. - b.
+Changes in color without improvement. - c.
+Inability to arouse the student after seizure has ended. - d.
+Seizure is different from other episodes. - e.
+Student appears injured, has diabetes, is pregnant, or had seizure in water. - f.
+Seizure continues 10-15 minutes after administration of nasal benzodiazepine, or as ordered by physician. - Notify administrator, school nurse, and parent/guardian. - 12.
+Stay with the student while waiting for the paramedics.
+Observe for additional symptoms and provide CPR if needed. - 13.
+Medication Administration on the Bus: - a.
+Bus driver should safely pull over and stop the bus. - b.
+Place student on his/her side across the seat facing away from the seat back (or in aisle if necessary) - Administer nasal benzodiazepine as specified by the licensed healthcare provider. - Keep student on the side facing you and continue to monitor seizure activity. - e.
+When seizure abates and child regains consciousness, stay with the child and provide reassurance. - 14.
+Used spray device(s) must be placed in a bag and given to the paramedic. - 15.
+Document medication electronically including date, time, reason and student's response.